mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 ```

 ***

 ### Limburg.net

-This tool works for all municipalities of the province of Limburg and the municipality of Diest.<br>
+This tool works for all municipalities of the province of Limburg and the municipality of Diest.

-Find your ICS export link via the calendar page - enter your address so that the system can look up the necessary data for your city and street to construct the URL.<br><br>
+Find your ICS export link via the calendar page - enter your address so that the system can look up the necessary data for your city and street to construct the URL.

 Generating the URL on the site of Limburg.net is the simplest.

 ```yaml